allemmbinn/S2NNDS/README.md

 The models for these visulisation is found in the `models_verified` folder.
 Plese edit these models carefully.

-### Validating the Results

-For obtaining the MSE and SD for the errors, you can run the following command with the arguments corresponding to the dataset
+For obtaining the MSE and SD for the errors, the DTW or the safe area computation in the workspace and compare it with the results with *ABC-DS*, you can run the following command with the arguments corresponding to the dataset

 ```bash
 python evaluate_s2nnds_results.py --dataset_type=<data_set>
 ```
-As shown in the paper, the comparisions between *S2NN-DS* and *ABC-DS* are observable for some of the shapes in the LASA dataset.
-For all the datasets, you will obtain the statistical measurements of MSE, SD, DTW and Safe Area in Workspace corresponding to *S2NN-DS*.
 ## Benchmarking Results

 Benchmarking is performed on the following LASA datasets: